A few tips on booking a car rental for another country.

 Collision Damage Protection

-I recently made a reservation for an Avis car with Orbitz that was fully cancellable and would only be charged to my credit card only upon pickup.
-I checked off the “add collision damage” protection during the checkout process.
-I assumed that would give me Avis’s collision damage protection.
+I had made a reservation for an Avis car through Orbitz that was advertised as being fully cancellable and would only be charged to my credit card only upon pickup.
+Since this rental was for an overseas trip I checked off the “add collision damage” protection during the checkout process (see “Does Collision Damage Insurance Make Sense” below).
+I assumed that would give us Avis’s collision damage protection.
 When I received the confirmation email I found that 1) the protection was a trip insurance policy through a third-party insurance company, and 2) the insurance premium had been charged to my credit card immediately.

-The problem with this is that if I did have an accident, I would still have to pay Avis’s standard “excess” fee until it was settled with the insurance company.
-I would have to handle the claim with the insurance company
+The problem with this is that if we did have an accident, we would still have to pay Avis’s standard “excess” fee until it was settled with the insurance company.
+We would have to handle the claim with the insurance company.
+And there was no guarantee that we would get a refund of the insurance premium if we had to cancel the rental.

 Fortunately when I called Orbitz customer service to complain, they were very helpful and cancelled the insurance policy.
-They issued a credit for the amount charged, but that takes a lot longer for a credit to be processed than the original charge!
-I then opted to get Avis’s coverage when I picked up the car.
+They eventually issued a credit for the amount charged.
+I thought I would add Avis’s coverage when I picked up the car, but it turned out to be unreasonably expensive, so I declined.

 Does Collision Damage Protection Make Sense?

 When renting a car in the US, I never pay for collision damage protection.
 I know my own car insurance will cover it, and there’s extra protection offered by most credit card companies.
-But I do believe it can make sense to get the rental car company’s own collision damage waiver (CDW) when overseas.
+But I do believe it can make sense to get the rental car company’s own collision damage waiver (CDW) when overseas, if the price is reasonable.
 Even if you have other protection you might have to pay for the damage or a significant portion of it up front until the insurance claim is paid.
 You may also want to consider the convenience value of not having to deal with claims that involve people on two or more continents after you’ve returned home.

 I once did some significant damage to a car when I hit an “invisible” column backing out of a narrow parking space in Australia.
 Our flight home was leaving before the rental car company would open their desk at the airport.
 Because I had paid for a 100% damage waiver I was able to just drop the car off at the airport with a short damage report – no hassles, and no questions asked.